tomdns/blog/articles/shield-impacts.md

 ## Introduction

 Here's a small breakdown of a shader I showed on [twitter](https://twitter.com/tomdns_/status/1177389679815135233).
-The goal was to have multiple points of impact in the shader itself, and to be able to work on any mesh that already had UVs.
+The goal was to have multiple impacts showing at the same time, and to be able to work on any mesh with UVs.

 Note that it was made in Unity but the shader logic can apply anywhere, only the hit detection part will be different.

 <div class="image_container">